Sukyung (Sue) Woo, Ph.D.

 Publications & Presentations

 - Sharma A, Benbrook D, Woo S. Pharmacokinetics and interspecies scaling of a novel, orally-bioavailable anti-cancer drug, SHetA2.
 PLOS One.
-In Press
+2018

-- Jaiprasart P, Yeung B Z, Lu Z, Wientjes M G, Cui M, Hsieh C, Woo S, Au J. Anionic drug reduces intracellular bioavailability and transfection efficiency of cationic siRNA lipoplex.
+- Jaiprasart P, Yeung B Z, Lu Z, Wientjes M G, Cui M, Hsieh C, Woo S, Au J. Quantitative contributions of processes by which polyanion drugs reduce intracellular bioavailability and transfection efficiency of cationic siRNA lipoplex.
 Journal of Controlled Release.
-2017; 270 : 101-113
+2018; 270 : 101-113